hackkosice/new-web/content/hk20/winners.md

       content: |
         **Challenge:** Regular Investing for Gen-Z by Tatra Banka

         Our easy-to-use platform offers a clear explanation for generation Z how and where to invest their money.
 On top of it, we focus on investments, that the young generation cares most about - green energy, social issues, and environmental problems.
-We offer a number of funds to invest such as the Global Clean Energy Fund and Women's Empowerment ETF.The investing experience is streamlined - the user sets up their preferences and their monthly contribution to their portfolio.
+We offer a number of funds to invest such as the Global Clean Energy Fund and Women's Empowerment ETF.The investing experience is streamlined- the user sets up their preferences and their monthly contribution to their portfolio.

       image: images/winners/moneyworks.png